×

 11 Festive ESL Christmas Lessons for Adults

-For ESL teachers, Christmas is the perfect time to gift your adult students with fun and exciting lessons they wouldn’t experience any other time of the year.
-They’ll get to learn more about the culture of English-speaking countries while improving their language skills.
+For ESL teachers, Christmas is the perfect time to gift your adult students with fun and exciting lessons they wouldn’t experience any other time of the year, learning more about the culture of English-speaking countries while improving their language skills.

 1. Recite the Poem, “A Visit from St. Nicholas”